What is Constipation?

 Lifestyle changes are another common cause of constipation, so it’s important to pay attention to changes in diet or habits, including:

 - Reduction in fiber: Fiber retains water in the intestine, making stools easier to pass.
-When there is a reduction in fiber stool become dry and harder to pass.
+When there is a reduction in fiber, stool becomes dry and harder to pass.
+Maintaining a diet that includes high fiber food is an important part of preventing and relieving constipation.
+Consuming the daily recommended amount of fiber is also an important part of maintaining digestive health.

 Complications and Symptoms of Constipation